 These plans differ primarily in cost, storage size, and admin features.
 Plus and Enterprise plans, for example, can limit who can post in specific channels—other accounts cannot.
-Standard, Plus, and Enterprise plans can set retention policies around private channels and direct messages; free plans cannot.
+Paid plans can set retention policies around private channels and direct messages; free plans cannot.
 Enterprise accounts, which span multiple workspaces, can apply retention settings across all of their Slack workspaces, a feature not available to any other account type.

 Even when Slack data sizes are small, they can be hard to get one’s hands around.
 One reason for this is that conversations may take place in a muddle of formats—across public channels, private DMs, and comments on documents.